-Through December 31, 2007, for donations of food inventory, all businesses, and not just C corporations, are eligible for the enhanced deduction.
+Through December 31, 2007, all businesses, and not just C corporations, are eligible for the enhanced deduction for donations of food inventory.
 For all businesses, the enhanced deduction is available only for donations of "apparently wholesome food" (food intended for human consumption that meets all quality and labeling standards imposed by Federal, State, and local laws and regulations, even though the food may not be readily marketable due to appearance, age, freshness, grade, size, surplus, or other conditions).
 In the case of a taxpayer other than a C corporation, the total deduction for donated food inventory for any taxable year may not exceed 10 percent of the taxpayer's net income from the related trade or business.
+Eligibility for the enhanced deduction by businesses other than C corporations is scheduled to expire on December 31, 2007.